trkin/dev.trk.in.rs/_posts/2023-01-04-intership.md

 layout: post
 ---

 Do you want to know how to create web sites ?
-Try [Ruby on Rails](https://rubyonrails.org/) with us, Liman 3, Novi Sad.
+Try "Ruby on Rails" tool with me, at Liman 3, Novi Sad.

 Intership for beginners in Ruby in March 2023 is free for selected participants.